checkly/docs.checklyhq.com/site/content/docs/cli/cli-vs-terraform-pulumi.md

 ## Terraform vs. Checkly CLI

 If you are a Terraform shop, you can use Checkly to its full capacity.
-The CLI does add core capabilities like TS/JS coding , simple Git integration and executing tests.
+The CLI adds core capabilities like TS/JS coding , simple Git integration and executing tests.

 **Pros**